 - Signaling pathways for the protein receptor c-Ros in male fertility

 - Nonhormonal targets for male contraception, including the tight junctions between Sertoli cells and germ cells, which are required for appropriate cell-cell interactions during sperm development (spermatogenesis)

 - Injectable formulation of Acyline, a potent gonadotropin-releasing hormone antagonist, to assess drug safety and ability to suppress spermatogenesis

 - Novel male contraceptives, including H2-gamendazole, an orally active anti-spermatogenic compound

 - Pharmaceutical targeting of a sperm-specific calcium cation channel (CatSper) and consequences of targeting on male fertility

-- The Specialized Cooperative Centers Program in Reproduction and Infertility Research (SCCPRIR) is a national network of research-based centers promoting multidisciplinary interactions between basic and clinical scientists working on translational research programs in the reproductive sciences.
+- The National Centers for Translational Research in Reproduction and Infertility (NCTRI) (Formerly the Specialized Cooperative Centers Program in Reproduction and Infertility Research [SCCPIR]) is a national network of research-based centers promoting multidisciplinary interactions between basic and clinical scientists working on translational research programs in the reproductive sciences.”
 The first SCCPRIR request for applications was issued in 1996, and the first four awards were issued in 1998.
 The program now includes 14 sites around the country and is supported by the NICHD branch on Fertility & Infertility (FI).
 The centers focus on reproductive:

 - Developmental biology